 Shock is due to one or more often a combination of the following pathophysiologic mechanisms.

 1. A decrease in the total blood volume (absolute hypovolemia), referred to as hypovolemic shock, which may result from:

 1) Loss of whole blood due to an internal or external hemorrhage.
 This leads to hemorrhagic shock.

 2) A decrease in the plasma (effective circulating) volume due to:

 a) Leakage of plasma to damaged tissues (trauma) or exudation from the skin surface (eg, burns, Lyell syndrome, Stevens-Johnson syndrome, exfoliative dermatitis).

-b) Reduction of the extracellular fluid volume (dehydration) because of reduced water intake (most frequently in the elderly [with hypodipsia] or incapacitated persons) or an increased loss of water and electrolytes via the gastrointestinal (GI) tract (diarrhea and vomiting), kidneys (osmotic diuresis in diabetic ketoacidosis or hyperglycemic hyperosmolar state, polyuria and excessive excretion of sodium in glucocorticoid and mineralocorticoid deficiencies, or central or nephrogenic diabetes insipidus), or skin (fever, hyperthermia).
+b) Reduction of the extracellular fluid volume (dehydration) because of reduced water intake (most frequently in the elderly [with hypodipsia] or incapacitated persons) or an increased loss of water and electrolytes via the gastrointestinal (GI) tract (diarrhea and vomiting), kidneys (osmotic diuresis in diabetic ketoacidosis or hyperglycemic hyperosmolar state, polyuria and excessive excretion of sodium in glucocorticoid and mineralocorticoid deficiencies, central or nephrogenic diabetes insipidus), or skin (fever, hyperthermia).

 d) Increased vascular permeability in anaphylactic shock or septic shock.

-2. Increased volume of the vascular bed, maldistribution of flow, or both, leading to relative hypovolemia with a potentially hyperkinetic state—distributive shock—due to vasodilation or peripheral shunting and a reduction in the effective tissue blood flow.
+2. Increased volume of the vascular bed, maldistribution of flow, or both, leading to relative hypovolemia with a potentially hyperkinetic state—distributive shock—due to vasodilation or peripheral shunting and reduction in the effective tissue blood flow.
 The main etiologies of distributive shock:

 1) Septic shock.